 - 93. NSTA will not issue a CS Licence other than to a competent exploration operator, or to a group that includes an approved exploration operator.
 This evaluation will be based on the information provided in the Organisational Capability section of Appendix B, and the NSTA will look at the governance structure, systems and technical competence of the company to plan and perform offshore CS Licence operations.
-For further information on the requirements for exploration operatorship, please refer to the 'Detailed requirements and checklist20 on NSTA Website, where applicable - 94.
+For further information on the requirements for exploration operatorship, please refer to Annex 2 (Exploration Operator Guidelines) of this document, where applicable - 94.
 Please be aware that at the Storage Permit application stage, the permit Applicant must satisfy the NSTA that the Permit Operator (referred to in the Storage Regs as the 'operator', that is the person who carries on or controls activities at the storage site) is technically competent in respect of the Storage Permit activities.